 Professor Polidori’s team works within the frame of the strong conceptual link between Geroscience and Geriatrics and focuses on the medicine of the aged person taking into account (1). multiple age-related biomolecular changes as well as (2). age-related changes in domains of the person beyond organs which highly impact on the success of recovery and intervention plans:

-Our research: The Ageing Clinical Research established in 2015 at the Dpt.
+Our research: The Aging Clinical Research established in 2015 at the Dpt.
 II of Internal Medicine at the University Hospital of Cologne focuses on two main fields of research: 1) Early recognition of frailty, in particular cognitive frailty, and intrinsic capacity in older adults through the personalized multidimensional approach including biomolecular signatures; 2) Evaluation of multidimensional personal prognosis across healthcare settings to establish key performance indicators and shared decisional algorithms in age-related diseases.

 Field of Research #1, The personalized multidimensional approach with advancing age.

 Professor Polidori’s group investigates the challenges of diagnosing and managing older adults with complex multidimensional problems—medical, mental, and socioeconomic.
 On the other hand, not only older persons can be healthy and vital, constitute a resource for human wisdom and evolution, but they want to stay healthy as long as possible independent of their chronologic age.
-One of the main priorities of the group is to explore the factors – biological, physical, and psychosocial – that maintain the so-called intrinsic capacity of the ageing person.
+One of the main priorities of the group is to explore the factors – biological, physical, and psychosocial – that maintain the so-called intrinsic capacity of the aging person.
 Finally, a third critical, challenging feature of a large part of the upcoming older population —not really vital, not really ill—is that they do not fall within the frame of a specific disease-associated algorithm; therefore, they are not easy to identify.
 This is also due to the lack of “age-attuned” medical thinking and language.
 The group explores ways to identify older persons with diminished organ reserve and increased susceptibility to system failure, which are defined frail and benefit extremely from age-attuned medical multidimensional interdisciplinary management.
 Frailty, as the field of action of geriatrics, is not only multifactorial, but is a dynamic process which is reversible if adequately managed.
 Therefore, its identification is mandatory in the population.
 To address these three components of the older population – multidimensional management, intrinsic capacity, frailty - persons are evaluated through the cornerstone of geriatric medicine, the Comprehensive Geriatric Assessment (CGA), and in particular with one tool which constitutes its development, i.e. the Multidimensional Prognostic Index (MPI).

 Field of Research # 2, Age-related cognitive decline and its prevention through lifestyle: nutritional cognitive neuroscience and multidomain interventions.